Fonterra's new dairy farms mark a fresh start in China

 "So any foreign investors in China's big dairies, including Fonterra, need to make safety and quality the top priority."

-China's planners had fixated on dairy as a way to modernise the farming industry and raise nutrition levels in a population that does not traditionally drink products made from cows' milk.
+China's planners had fixated on dairy as a way to modernize the farming industry and raise nutrition levels in a population that does not traditionally drink products made from cows' milk.

 A new taste for sweet yoghurt and ice cream has expanded along with growing cities and stores with refrigerators.
 Chinese dairy consumption more than tripled from 2001 to 2010.